What parents need to know

 Engagement, Approach, Support

-Lovely visuals and music combines with a polished and finely tuned battle system to make for a very fun time.
-Keep in mind, though, that the complexity will likely turn off less experienced kids.
+Lovely visuals and music combine with a polished and finely tuned battle system to make for a very fun time.
+Keep in mind, though, that the complexity likely will turn off less experienced kids.

 Battles force kids to think strategically, analyzing enemy tactics while formulating plans of defense and attack, all while managing limited stores of health and resources.

-No official supports exist outside the game, but players will find plenty of instruction throughout the adventure.
-Many player-aid text and video walkthroughs exist online.
+No official supports exist outside the game, but players will find plenty of instruction throughout.
+Many player-aid text and video walkthroughs are online.

 What's it about?